erseit/ToDoManagement/README.md

 - Go to root folder

 - Create a docker volume for data persistency.
-Default volume name in this projekt is vsvol.
+Default volume's name in this project is <strong>vsvol<strong>.
 If you want to give another volume's name, you should change configurations in [docker-compose.yaml](https://github.com/erseit/ToDoManagement/blob/main/docker-compose.yaml).
 ```
 docker volume create vsvol
 ```